Tomamu Resort Terrain

 Whilst the snow within the Tomamu Resort is sometimes sun-affected, there is very good news for skiers outside the top backcountry gate where there is often pristine powder.
 Some areas are a bit bushy, whilst other zones offer wide open trees where you can fly.
 You can only get in about 300 metres of sidecountry vertical, whilst snowboarders may get in even less vertical due to the extent of traversing required, but it’s all about the quality turns.
 Those with touring set-ups can continue down to the valley floor – absolute bliss!
 The Tomamu backcountry is a major highlight of the area.

 The backcountry gate past the Cloud Walk also provides some varied frontside backcountry for when the snow is fresh.
-You can have a short dabble in the trees and pop back into the current ski area, or push out into the more open areas if you have good route finding capabilities or a guide and drop into the former ski area for road pick-ups or train station shuttles.
-The lower part can be a massive slog out, particularly for snowboarders.
+There are good ski touring and splitboarding options onto the adjacent mountain which open up multiple bowls.
+Or if you don’t want to hike you can have a short dabble in the trees and pop back into the current ski area, or push out into the more open areas if you have good route finding capabilities or a guide and drop into the former ski area for road pick-ups or train station shuttles.
+The lower part is really flat and can be a massive slog out, particularly for snowboarders.